madhikarma/autolayout-helper-swift/README.md

-Hey this library is now been moved to <a href="http://github.com/ustwo/autolayout-helper-swift">http://github.com/ustwo/autolayout-helper-swift</a>
+Forked and developet at ustwo <a href="http://github.com/ustwo/autolayout-helper-swift">http://github.com/ustwo/autolayout-helper-swift</a>